-There’s arguably no political figure in the world studied as much as Karl Marx, and that’s including the likes of Gandhi, Ambedkar, Mandela, and Hitler.
+There’s arguably no political figure in the world studied as much as Karl Marx, including Gandhi, Ambedkar, Mandela, and Hitler.
 Since the turn of the 20th century, there hasn’t been any great revolution, especially outside the Anglosphere, which wasn’t remotely or overwhelmingly influenced by this great philosopher.
 Therefore, it is appropriate that we discuss Marx from various perspectives:

 Ideological Influence of Karl Marx

-Karl Marx was born in Germany, in May 1818, and passed away in March 1883.
-After publishing his anti-establishment and anti-capitalist views, Marx was rendered stateless, and living a significant part of his life in England.
-During his exile, Karl Marx developed his globally influential political ideology of modern socialism, or better known as Marxism.
-This ideology of modern socialism is adopted in various forms including Marxist-Leninist, Maoism, Libertarian Marxism, Western Marxism, Marxist Feminism, Marxist Humanism, and others.
+Karl Marx was born in Germany in May 1818 and passed away in March 1883.
+After publishing his anti-establishment and anti-capitalist views, Marx was rendered stateless and lived a significant part of his life in England.
+During his exile, Karl Marx developed his globally influential political ideology of modern socialism, better known as Marxism.
+This ideology of modern socialism is adopted in various forms, including Marxist-Leninist, Maoism, Libertarian Marxism, Western Marxism, Marxist Feminism, Marxist Humanism, and others.

-Apart from politics Karl Marx also had a huge influence on modern economics, and his economic theories are included in the syllabus of premier universities across the globe.
-Marxian Economics is, in fact, studied as a distinct economy theory.
+Apart from politics, Karl Marx also hugely influenced modern economics, and his economic theories are included in the syllabus of premier universities across the globe.
+Marxian Economics is, in fact, studied as a distinct economic theory.
 Marx formulated the famous Labour Theory of Value (LTV), the backbone of social economics.
 Primarily, all his theories were a response to classical economics propagated by the likes of Adam Smith, Thomas Robert Malthus, and David Ricardo.

 Controversies Around Marxism